-1.5 cr.
-(Fall)

-This course will provide knowledge of documentation and the quality assurance process used in occupational therapy practice, with a focus on electronic health records.
+OTA 209 Documentation in Occupational Therapy 1 cr.- Fall This course will provide knowledge of documentation and the quality assurance process used in occupational therapy practice, with a focus on electronic health records.
 Modules will address legal and ethical issues related to documentation and reimbursement.
 Students will review various documentation formats that are used in practice and how the appeals process works when claims are denied.
 The role of the OTA in case management will also be described.
-Students will be assigned to fieldwork affiliation sites during the semester to increase their observational and documentation skills.
-[R-1]
+(R-1)